cjc7373/ansible/truenas/README.md

 Non-ansible provisioned.
-Related to my truenas configuration.
+Related to my truenas server (named apollo) configuration.

 ## immich
 To expose immich to athena, add a caddy file to `/etc/caddy/conf.d/`: